Tropical Storm Ernesto: September 1, 2006

 Ernesto's initial outer bands were more like summer thunderstorms, with lightning and heavy rain but not much in the way of wind.
 However, the bands closer to the center that we experienced at Carolina beach were beginning to feel more intense.
 By sunset, signs, billboards and gas station canopies were rocking, and wind-blown rain created white-out conditions.
 We were able to catch a decent amount of action on camera despite Ernesto falling just short of official hurricane strength (details and photos below).

 By midnight, the center of Ernesto was overhead and winds were calm.
-City police re-opened the bridge out of town, and we headed back to Wilmington and checked into our hotel for the night, bringing our Ernesto observe storms to a close.
+City police re-opened the bridge out of town, and we headed back to Wilmington and checked into our hotel for the night, bringing our Ernesto photograph storms to a close.

 A transformer continuously arcs in Carolina Beach: